 Fig 2 The universal pattern of emerging systems that sustain their climax

-Statement The world financial system has but one value, to use the earth and human societies to use for maximizing the growing concentration if financial wealth, without any primary concern for the resulting depletion of natural capitals or disruption of human societies.
-To secure the wealth of nature and humanity we must then have fair Fiduciary Asset Investment Restraints to prevent the rapid decline of whole system value, and secure a good home for ourselves.
+Statement The world financial system has but one value, to use the earth and human societies to maximize the growth rate and concentration of financial wealth.
+That leaves out concern for the resulting matching degradation and disruption of natural capitals and human society.
+To secure the wealth of nature and humanity we must then have Fiduciary Asset Investment Restraint to prevent the rapid decline of whole system value, and secure a good home for ourselves.

 Need Even ignoring the COVID pandemic, the world faces a considerable growing plague of plagues from centuries of growth putting excessive demands on societies and the environment.
 A sobering list of The Top 100 World Crises Growing with Growth illustrates the problem.
 While mainstream finance is starting to recognize the need to not just maximize profits at any cost, so far that has largely been only to factoring the risks to ever-growing profits, not harm to our future.
 Since maximizing the compounding of profits seems to be the real problem, a new way to do it doesn’t really solve the core problem.
 It also ignores the very numerous other global crises threatening our future, exposing the grand “tragedy of the commons” of global overinvestment for which we are responsible.